 |REQUIRED USER ROLE

-- Click the menu located in the top left corner of the screen.
+- Click the menu icon on the top left corner of the screen.

 - Click Settings.